 where the trace $\Tr'$ is taken over the additional Clifford degrees of freedom in addition to the real-space trace.
 This index is the topological invariant for both classes A and AIII, provided we choose $\hat{L}$ according to dimensionality, as defined in Eq.~\eqref{eq:localizers}.

-\section{Equivalence between the Local Chern Marker and the Spectral Localizer index}
+\section{Equivalence between the local Chern marker and the spectral localizer index}

-To map the spectral localizer index, Eqs.~\eqref{eq:spectrallocalisertrace}, to the Chern or winding markers in Eqs.~\eqref{eq:flattened_marker} we use a Taylor perturbative expansion of $(\hat{L}^2)^{-1/2}$ in powers of $\kappa$.
+To map the spectral localizer index in Eqs.~\eqref{eq:spectrallocalisertrace} to the Chern or winding markers in Eqs.~\eqref{eq:flattened_marker}, we Taylor expand $(\hat{L}^2)^{-1/2}$ in powers of $\kappa$.
 We use the fact that, when $\kappa$ is small, the third term in both Eqs.~\eqref{eq:squarelocaliser} is small compared to the gap imposed by the first two terms.

 Without changing the spectral localizer, it is possible to replace $\hat{H}$ by a flattened Hamiltonian $\hat{H}_F=f(H)$.
 Here, $f$ is a smooth function that rescales the eigenstate energy $E$ above and below the gap to $f(E)=1$ and $f(E)=-1$, respectively, smoothly interpolating between these values for in-gap gapless modes.
-In particular $\hat{H}_F$ verifies $\hat{H}_F^2=1$ in the bulk.
+In particular $\hat{H}_F$ verifies $\hat{H}_F^2=\mathds{1}$ in the bulk.
 These properties will simplify our computations.